OSVTAC/project-recommendations/pages/faq.md

 ## 6. FAQ

-**1. Is open-source software more or less secure than proprietary software?**
+**1. Is open source software more or less secure than proprietary software?**

-Independent studies have shown that, in general, open-source software is neither more secure nor less secure than proprietary software (see for example Synopsys's ["Coverity® Scan Open Source Report 2014"][coverity-report-2014]).
-Both secure and insecure open-source software can be written.
+Independent studies have shown that, in general, open source software is neither more secure nor less secure than proprietary software (see for example Synopsys's ["Coverity® Scan Open Source Report 2014"][coverity-report-2014]).
+Both secure and insecure open source software can be written.
 Similarly, both secure and insecure proprietary software can be written.

-A key difference though is that, because it is publicly viewable, claims about the security of open-source software can be _independently verified_, and by _anyone_ (provided they have the necessary skills and time).
+A key difference though is that, because it is publicly viewable, claims about the security of open source software can be _independently verified_, and by _anyone_ (provided they have the necessary skills and time).
 With proprietary code, such claims can be based only on trusting those who are able to view the code.